Introduction to Kafka Zookeeper

 Why we need Kafka Zookeeper?

-Before understanding why we need to use the zookeeper, let us first understand what the coordination service is.
+Before understanding why we need to use the zookeeper, let us first understand the coordination service.
 The process of integrating communication services into a distributed environment is referred to as a coordination service.
-These services are really hard to get it right.
+These services are tough to get right.
 They are especially vulnerable to errors like race conditions and deadlocks.

 - Deadlocks: Two or more operations waiting on each other for an infinite

 Yes, Zookeeper is very important as Kafka cannot work without Zookeeper.
 It is used to establish co-ordination within a cluster of various nodes.
-Some of the most important things for Kafka is that it uses zookeeper to commit offsets regularly so that it can restart from the previously committed offset in case of node failure (imagine taking care of all this by yourself).
+One of Kafka’s most important things is that it uses a zookeeper to commit offsets regularly so that it can restart from the previously committed offset in case of node failure (imagine taking care of all this by yourself).

 Zookeeper also plays a crucial role in fulfilling many other functions, for example, leader detection, control of configurations, synchronization, detection when a new node enters or leaves the cluster, etc.